filecoin-project/on-chain-voting/README.md

 ```
 	aud        = "0x257c072306d848A6fd2f662Aead6855A7738dFEF"  //Actual Eth address that requires authorization.
-	act        = "add"	  																			//For "act", input "add"
+	act        = "add"	  																		 //Input "add" for field "act"
-	privateKey = ""                                             //Input private key against Filecoin address.
+	privateKey = "<your_private_key>"                          //Input private key against Filecoin address.
 	keyType    = "secp256k1"																	 //The encryption algorithm of Filecoin addresses is as follows: addresses starting with f1 use secp256k1, addresses starting with f3 use bls
 ```